 I narrowly escaped being one of the thalidomide babies myself.
 My mother was traveling in the U.K. during the first months that she was pregnant with me.
 She had severe morning sickness, so she visited a doctor who prescribed a medication.
 She took the pills for several weeks, and only when she returned home to the U.S. did she hear about thalidomide on the news.
 Mom recently told me about her reaction: “My heart just sank when I heard the news story.
 I had never asked for the name of the medication I took, and I was certain that it was thalidomide.
 I still had the bottle and was relieved to discover it was a different drug.
 I never could have forgiven myself if I had done this to you.”

 After I found out how lucky I am to be whole and healthy, I started to wonder just how useful animal testing really is.
 Historically, experiments on animals have been given credit for much more than what they actually helped us learn.
 And in modern medical science, with its focus on cellular and molecular function, the differences between species far outweigh the similarities.
 In fact, many drugs have measurably different effects in men and women—how much greater are the differences between humans and other animal species?
 Not only does testing on animals give misleading results about the risks of drugs in people, but it can also delay discovery of useful human therapies.
 Penicillin is harmful to guinea pigs, rats, and hamsters.
 (It was a human trial that opened the door to the discovery of antibiotic drugs.)
 The painkiller Vioxx was withdrawn from the market after it was found to increase risk of heart attacks and strokes and was found to be responsible for many deaths.
 Vioxx was tested in several species of animals, and the results suggested that the drug would have heart-protective properties.
 All new medications and therapies must eventually be tested in human clinical trials, and results from animal testing can give a false sense of security about potential risks to human patients.
-The FDA admits that an astounding 92 percent of all drugs that test safe and effective in animals fail in human clinical trials.
-And half of the 8 percent of drugs that appear successful in human tests have to be withdrawn after they are marketed because of adverse reactions.
+The National Institutes of Health admits that an astounding 95 percent of all drugs that test safe and effective in animals fail in human clinical trials.

 The good news is that modern medical science offers many alternative research methods that more accurately predict human results.
 In vitro testing on human cell cultures, computer modeling, epidemiological analysis, and clinical studies can all be used to develop and test new therapies.
 95 percent of medical schools have shut down their animal laboratories and rely instead on cadavers, simulators, and observation to train medical students on what they really need to know: how the human body works.

 Explore PETA.org to find out how you can help bring animal experimentation to an end.
-Only give to cancer charities that do not use animals in experiments, such as the Avon Foundation for Women, Children’s Oncology Group, Dr. Susan Love Research Foundation, Gateway for Cancer Research, and others that help people without hurting animals.
+Only give to cancer charities that do not use animals in experiments, such as the Children’s Oncology Group, Dr. Susan Love Research Foundation, Gateway for Cancer Research, and others that help people without hurting animals.